-Source 6.24 The front page of the News Chronicle (London) 2 May 1945, announces the death of Adolf Hitler
+Source 3 The front page of the News Chronicle (London), 2 May 1945, announces the death of Adolf Hitler chapter 9 world war II 295

-- 1 Which countries formed an alliance in 1943 in order to try and force Germany and its allies to surrender? - 2 Using Source 6.22, list all of the countries that were controlled by the Axis powers by the end of 1942. - 3 How did Hitler die? - 4 Which country was eventually responsible for the capture of Berlin? - 5 When did Germany officially surrender?
+- 1 Which countries formed an alliance in 1943 in order to try and force Germany and its allies to surrender? - 2 Using Source 1, list all of the countries that were controlled by the Axis powers by the end of 1942. - 3 How did Hitler die? - 4 Which country was eventually responsible for the capture of Berlin? - 5 When did Germany officially surrender?